 How to Get a General Trading Wholesalers Trading License in Dubai

 Dubai's position as a global trade corridor, handling over AED 2 trillion in non-oil foreign trade annually, makes it one of the most commercially strategic locations in the world to establish a wholesale trading operation.
-This guide explains exactly how to obtain a General Trading Wholesalers licence (Activity Code 4690.87) at Dubai South Business Hub Free Zone, covering what the licence permits, who it suits, setup costs, and the step-by-step process to get trading.
+This guide explains exactly how to obtain a General Trading Wholesalers license (Activity Code 4690.87) at Dubai South Business Hub Free Zone, covering what the license permits, who it suits, setup costs, and the step-by-step process to get trading.

 Key Stats at a Glance